rogeriosimsen/rogeriosimsen/README.md

 <h2> Hello dear 👋, I’m Rogério.</h2>

-<h4>I'm a 4th semester student of the Information Security course and I also have a lot of passion for Software Development.</h4>
+<h4>I'm on 4th semester student of the Information Security course and I also have a lot of passion for Software Development.</h4>

  <h5>🛠️ TECH STACK: </h5>